 The case study is about how you helped a client solve a problem.
 We start from an initial situation, implementing a solution until the results are obtained.
 Your customer's opinion is very important.
 It triggers a psychological phenomenon called "social proof."

 Social proof is about being inspired by others to make a decision.
 It is a social and psychological phenomenon that affects all of us.
 For example, if we choose to eat in one of the two restaurants on the street, we will generally choose the one with the most people.
 Comparative systems and ratings are great examples of the power of social proof.
-When we don't know what decision to make, we base ourselves on the experience of the greatest number of our fellow human beings.
+When we don't know what decision to make, we base our decision on customer reviews.

 By highlighting successful customer cases, you boost your credibility and your perceived value to your prospects.
 In our opinion, it's the best way to convert.

 Your prospects now have all the elements to trust you.
 You have greatly helped them see more clearly and show them that you have the solution to their problems.

 Step 10: Retain Your Customers and Build a Long-term Relationship of Trust